ncote3/philly-landlord-horrors/README.md

 This function generates the json files needed to easier process data in other programs.

+`significant_landlords_generator(source, output, significant_property_count)`

+This function modifies a json file to contain only landlords with property counts higher than significant_property_count.

+The results are saved to a json file.

 `main()`

 Program driver, insert the function you want to use here.